derefff/imgine/README.md

 ## Usage

-The only dependency is `Pillow` liblary
+The only dependency is `Pillow` library

-Running programw via python:
+Running program via python:
 ```bash
 python imgine <flags>
 ```